Michael Shapcott: Electoral politics

-In 2004, Shapcott entered electoral politics by running as the New Democratic Party's candidate in Toronto Centre in the 2004 federal election placing second to Liberal incumbent Bill Graham.
+In 2004, Shapcott entered electoral politics by running as the New Democratic Party's candidate in Toronto Centre in the 2004 federal election, placing second to Liberal incumbent Bill Graham.
 He made his second attempt in the same riding in the 2006 federal election, increasing the NDP vote to its highest level ever in the riding.

 Religious service

-Shapcott was ordained as a Deacon in the Anglican Church of Canada in the Diocese of Toronto in 2016.
-He is licensed to serve as a Deacon in the Diocese of Kootenay, in the Ecclesiastical Province of British Columbia and Yukon, Anglican Church of Canada.
+Shapcott was ordained as a deacon in the Anglican Church of Canada in the Diocese of Toronto in 2016.
+He is licensed to serve as a deacon in the Diocese of Kootenay, in the Ecclesiastical Province of British Columbia and Yukon, Anglican Church of Canada.

 Governmental bodies

-Over the years, Shapcott has been appointed to and has served on governmental bodies at the federal, provincial and local level, including the Downtown Community Health Board, Toronto Board of Health (1990), the Corporate Minimum Tax Working Group of the Ontario Fair Tax Commission (1991) and numerous others, He continues to be active in governmental issues, most recently serving as an appointed member of the Columbia-Shuswap Regional District's Sorrento-Blind Bay Incorporation Advisory Committee (2019 - current).
+Over the years, Shapcott has been appointed to and has served on governmental bodies at the federal, provincial and local levels, including the Downtown Community Health Board, Toronto Board of Health (1990), the Corporate Minimum Tax Working Group of the Ontario Fair Tax Commission (1991), and numerous others.
+He continues to be active in governmental issues, most recently serving as an appointed member of the Columbia-Shuswap Regional District's Sorrento-Blind Bay Incorporation Advisory Committee (2019–present).

 Honors and awards

-Shapcott was awarded the first Terence and Alice Jean Finlay Bursary for studies that celebrate and advance diversity in Anglican Church, Diocese of Toronto (2017); and awarded Queen Elizabeth II Diamond Jubilee Medal for outstanding community service (2012).
+Shapcott was awarded the first Terence and Alice Jean Finlay Bursary for studies that celebrate and advance diversity in the Anglican Church, Diocese of Toronto (2017), and the Queen Elizabeth II Diamond Jubilee Medal for outstanding community service (2012).